 5. See if you can sell

-Comment below in this post: What is one step you will take to stretch your creative comfort zone?
+I'm curious – what is one specific step you can take to stretch your creative comfort zone?
+Comment below in this post.